Bealby/magnet-fishing/README.md

 - On the main page of the repository click the green button **Code**.

 - A drop down menu for `Clone with HTTPS` should appear.
 Copy `URL` link.
-  URL as shown below.

 - Open terminal in IDE; i.e. [Gitpod](https://gitpod.io/)